St. Paul Furnace Replacement

 One of the most important considerations when choosing a new furnace is its energy efficiency.
-Because efficient furnaces use less energy to heat your home, you reap the benefits of more consistent comfort with lower overall cost of operation.
-If your furnace is on its last legs and it’s time to look into a replacement, be sure to ask your furnace replacement technician about the many energy efficient furnace options available on the market.
+Because efficient furnaces use less energy to heat your home, you reap the benefits of more consistent comfort with the lower overall cost of operation.
+If your furnace is on its last legs and it’s time to look into a replacement, be sure to ask your furnace replacement technician about the many energy-efficient furnace options available on the market.

 Gas furnace efficiency is measured by an Annual Fuel Utilization Efficiency rating, or AFUE.
 This rating is given as a percentage and refers to the amount of fuel (natural gas) it takes to keep your space warm.
 For example, a furnace with an AFUE rating of 80% means that 20% of the fuel your furnace uses is essentially wasted.
 The most efficient furnaces available today have AFUE ratings of between 90 and 98%.